-Peter Matthews: Fine Gael reneging on a commitment it gave last October to respect the right of conscientious objection
+Fine Gael TD Peter Mathews has claimed his party is reneging on a commitment it gave last October to respect the right of conscientious objection.

 Mr Mathews is one of three Fine Gael parliamentarians who has publicly stated they will oppose abortion legislation when it comes before the Oireachtas later this week.